mflodzinski/mflodzinski/README.md

-Studying MSc Data Science & AI @ TU Delft.
+Graduated MSc Data Science & AI @ TU Delft.
 Interested in Generative Modeling, Neural Network Architecture Design, and understanding the algorithms underlying AI.
 Previously worked as an AI Engineer/Researcher at Epoch and Data Engineer at Cloudfide.